Access-Point-Program/cohort-3-rules-engine-admin/README.md

 - Save

 # Setting Up PostgreSQL Tables in pgAdmin
+- Log into the new server you created (with the password you used for creating your user)
+- Expand the new server once signed in
 - Right-click database -> Query Tool
 - Paste in code from [sql/create.ddl](https://github.com/Access-Point-Program/cohort-3-rules-engine-admin/blob/2fa165b962dda1049bb8ee32e7312352060c6410/sql/create.ddl) file
 - Click play button  (Execute/Refresh)